osg-bosco/docs/docs/BoscoMultiUser.md

 GSI (.*) anonymous
 FS (.*) \1
-</pre> %ENDTWISTY% Remember to enable and configure GSI authentication also on the host you are flocking form.
+</pre> Remember to enable and configure GSI authentication also on the host you are flocking form.
    1 Relaxing BOSCO security setting to allow CLAIMTOBE authentication.
 This is not very secure.
-Use it only if you can trust all the machines on the network and remember to enable CLAIMTOBE also on the host you are flocking from %TWISTY{%TWISTY_OPTS_DETAILED% showlink="Click to see the configuration file" }%   <pre class="file">#
+Use it only if you can trust all the machines on the network and remember to enable CLAIMTOBE also on the host you are flocking from %  <pre class="screen">#
 # Networking - If you did not already, remember that you need to set BOSCO not to use the loopback port
 #
 NETWORK_INTERFACE =